Browse Exhibits (16 total)

 This material was digitized in 2010-2011 as part of a grant funded by the Texas State Library and Archives Commission (TSLAC) and the Intsitute for Museum and Library Services (IMLS).

 Presidents and provosts at Rice have significantly shaped the landscape of the university with their dreams and goals - read on to learn who these men were and what each has been known for at Rice!

 Highlights of the life of Rice University founder, William Marsh Rice, the sensational trial of his murder, and how his generosity made the university we know today possible.

-The Axson Archive is a collection of digitized books drawn from The Stockton Axson Collection of 18th-Century British Drama, held in the Woodson Research Center.
-Currently, the digital collection consists of 62 items.
+The Axson Digital Archive is a collection of 62 digitized books drawn from The Stockton Axson Collection of 18th-Century British Drama, held in the Woodson Research Center.
+These are available online as PDF files.

 Started as a memorial to Stockton Axson, an English professor at Rice, the Axson collection contains British drama first published between 1660 and 1800.
 With more than 5,000 books, it represents most major and minor literary figures of the period.
 The plays often have more than one edition, and sometimes more than one copy of an edition is included in the collection.